-BGS has a modern, well-equipped inorganic geochemistry laboratory in support of its research objectives and commercial activities.
+BGS has a modern, well equipped inorganic geochemistry laboratory to support its research objectives and commercial activities.

 Our inorganic analytical capability incorporates:

 Our ICP-MS facilities also include:

 Our ICP-OES, ICP-MS and ion chromatography instruments are accredited to ISO 17025 for major- and trace-element analysis of aqueous samples.
 Determination of soil pH is also accredited to the Environment Agency's MCERTS Standard.

 Our experts can advise on the best methods of preparation and analysis of environmental samples.
 We offer advice based on wide experience of the collection and analysis of varying geoenvironmental matrices.
 We also participate in national and international programmes for the certification of reference materials.

 Our staff are available to provide training in field and laboratory analytical techniques, both in the UK laboratory and through visits by specialist staff overseas and to other off-site locations.
 The laboratories also offer a consultancy and advisory service on setting up and operating laboratories in many areas of environmental and geological analysis.
 Professional training has been given to technical analysts and postdoctoral and postgraduate researchers, including hosting PhD studentships in collaboration with UK universities.